souravdatta/qsym/qsym_tutorial.md

 (define gY (apply-op pauli-y))
 ```

-Finally since we will be using these gates quite often, lets define some sortcuts for the matrices that are easy to remember and distinguish in a circuit.
+Finally, since we will be using these gates quite often, lets define some sortcuts for the matrices that are easy to remember and distinguish in a circuit.

 ```racket
 ;; shortcuts